 Things you need to know about driving to Shelter Island

-- It is possible to drive to Shelter Island from mainland USA via Long Island but you will need to transport your car to the island by ferry from Sag Harbor or Greenport.
+It is possible to drive to Shelter Island from the mainland USA via Long Island, but you will need to transport your car to the island by ferry from Sag Harbor or Greenport.

-- The car ferry service is offered daily, all year.
-However, the weather should be a consideration when travelling to Shelter Island.
-New York winters are famously cold and the sea can be rough which means the ferries may be subject to cancellation.
+The car ferry service is offered daily, all year.
+However, the weather should be a consideration when traveling to Shelter Island.
+New York winters are famously cold, and the sea can be rough which means the ferries may be subject to cancellation.